The elephant in the room is the empty chair at dinner.

 Even if the person with the addiction is at the table, it is common to avoid issues that need to be addressed out of fear that the person will become angry.
 Everyone walks on eggshells, masking their true feelings and enabling the person to control others.

 No one is suggesting that every meal includes an intense conversation regarding drug or alcohol dependency.
 But if the person struggling with addiction is refusing to attend an important milestone event, then searching for the true reason behind the decision is absolutely necessary.
 It is not okay to just say, “No problem…you can come next time.”

 When you finally address an uncomfortable topic, stick to the facts and keep away from judging others.
 It is appropriate to discuss your own feelings, but not to inflict blame or guilt.

 It is completely understandable that you will incur some battles with your family member before, during, and after they are recovering from their addiction.
 But not every moment has to be so serious.

 When addiction causes a problem, everyone involved experiences pain.
 Enabling takes a toll on family members and friends, too.
 Well-meaning attempts to control the situation actually increases stress for everyone involved.

 Take a minute to breathe.
 It is okay to enjoy moments of laughter.
 Not everything has to be so serious.

-You should support the recovery process, not try to rescue the addict.
-It is only once you stop your enabling behaviors that you can genuinely help your loved one.
+You should support the recovery process, not try to rescue the person struggling with addiction.
+It is only once you stop the enabling behaviors that you can genuinely help your loved one.
 And lowering your intensity will help.

 If you need some inspiration, remember the Serenity Prayer, “God grant me the serenity to accept the things I cannot change, the courage to change the things I can, and the wisdom to know the difference.”